magoyette/chapbook-tweego-starter/README.md

 npm run build
 ```

-That goal will set a NPM config variable named `chapbook-tweego-starter:storyPath` in the file `~/.npmrc`.
+That goal will set a NPM config variable named `chapbook-tweego-builder:storyPath` in the file `~/.npmrc`.
 That will override the variable `storyPath` in the `config` object of `package.json`. `storyPath` is set by default to `src`, which is the example story of Chapbook Tweego Builder.

 ## Tools